vibhorkum/pg_shard_ppas/README.md

 ## Setup

 `pg_shard` uses a master node to store shard metadata.
 In the simple setup, this node also acts as the interface for all queries to the cluster.
-As a user, you can pick any one of your PostgreSQL nodes as the master, and the other nodes in the cluster will then be your workers.
+As a user, you can pick any one of your PPAS nodes as the master, and the other nodes in the cluster will then be your workers.

 An easy way to get started is by running your master and worker instances on the same machine.
-In that case, each instance will be one PostgreSQL database that runs on a different port.
+In that case, each instance will be one PPAS database that runs on a different port.
 You can simply use `localhost` as the worker node's name in this setup.

 Alternatively, you could start up one PPAS database per machine; this is more applicable for production workloads.
 If you do this, you'll need to configure your Postgres instances so that they can talk to each other.
-For that, you'll need to update the `listen_addresses` setting in your `postgresql.conf` file, and change access control settings in `pg_hba.conf`.
+For that, you'll need to update the `listen_addresses` setting in your `PPAS.conf` file, and change access control settings in `pg_hba.conf`.

 Once you decide on your cluster setup, you will need to make two changes on the master node.
-First, you will need to add `pg_shard` to `shared_preload_libraries` in your `postgresql.conf`:
+First, you will need to add `pg_shard` to `shared_preload_libraries` in your `PPAS.conf`:

     shared_preload_libraries = 'pg_shard'    # (change requires restart)

 Second, the master node in `pg_shard` reads worker host information from a file called `pg_worker_list.conf` in the data directory.
 You need to add the hostname and port number of each worker node in your cluster to this file.
-For example, to add two worker nodes running on the default PostgreSQL port:
+For example, to add two worker nodes running on the default PPAS port:

     $ emacs -nw $PGDATA/pg_worker_list.conf